jomachase/AI_ML_Salaries/README.md

 - Discuss Company size vs best pay

 🧑‍⚕️ Project Hypothesis
-Under the umbrella of AI and Machine Learning, which job position is the most popular job to have?
-From 2020 to 2025, how has the most popular job position grown?
-Which of the jobs have the highest paying salary?
-What experience-level is needed to have the best pay?
-How big does the company have to be to have the best pay?
+Under the umbrella of AI and Machine Learning:
+1. Which job position is the most popular job to have?
+2. From 2020 to 2025, how has the most popular job position grown?
+3. Which of the jobs have the highest paying salary?
+4. What experience-level is needed to have the best pay?
+5. How big does the company have to be to have the best pay?

 🧾 Data Sources
 The dataset was retrieved from GitHub

-Size: The original Dataset contained 73,148 rows and 11 columns.
+- Size: The original Dataset contained 73,148 rows and 11 columns.
 Once cleaned and renamed dataset became 65,877 rows and 9 rows.

-Author:Cedric Aubin
+- Author:Cedric Aubin

 GitHub Table Structure:

-- Year: The year the salary was paid. range:2020 - 2025
+- Year: The year the salary was paid.
+> range:2020 - 2025

 - Experience_level: The experience level in the job during the year with the following possible values:
-Entry-level
+> Entry-level
-Mid-level
+> Mid-level
-Senior-level
+> Senior-level
-Executive-level
+> Executive-level

 - Employment_type: The type of employement for the role:
-Part-time
+> Part-time
-Full-time
+> Full-time
-Contract
+> Contract

 - Position: The role worked in during the year:
-AI / ML Engineer / Developer
+> AI / ML Engineer / Developer
-Data Science, Engineers & Analytics
+> Data Science, Engineers & Analytics
-Products, Research & Development
+> Products, Research & Development
-AI / ML Software Engineer
+> AI / ML Software Engineer
-AI / ML Computer Systems
+> AI / ML Computer Systems
-AI / ML Sales, Consultant & Prof. Services
+> AI / ML Sales, Consultant & Prof. Services

 - Currancy: The currency used in thr salary amount paid.
-USD
+> USD

-- Salary: The total gross salary amount paid. ranges from $16,000 to $750,000
+- Salary: The total gross salary amount paid.
+> ranges from $16,000 to $750,000

 - Country: The location of the job.
-US
+> US

 - Remote_Amount: The percentage of the job location being remote or On-site.
-0%, 50% or 100%
+> 0%, 50% or 100%

 Main Focus: Position, Experience_Level, Company_Size, Year and Salary (categorical & numerical)

 🧹 Data Preparation

-Dropped columns (salary, employee_residence ) to avoid duplicated data.
+* Dropped columns (salary, employee_residence ) to avoid duplicated data.
 Checked for missing values, outliers, and inconsistencies.
 Renamed job titles from 289 positions to 6 umbrella position to simplify analysis Renamed dataframe table to make table names and rows more readible.